 Find out about the best analysis forage testing for horse hay, haylage and grass.
-Understand soil analysis for improvement of horse paddocks and pasture and when to choose water analysis to check suitability for equine drinking.
+Understand soil analysis for improvement of horse paddocks and grazing and when to choose water analysis to check suitability for equine drinking.

 We are experts in the field of using scientific analysis to balance horse feed programmes to the individual horse.